 1992 – 2020

-From 1992 to 2020, Airlink’s logo showcased South Africa’s rich natural beauty and cultural diversity, aligning with the vibrant colors of the national flag.
-The logo’s design, combining blue, red, green, white, and yellow, represents South Africa’s diverse communities and natural resources, aiming for peace and prosperity.
+From 1992 to 2020, Airlink’s logo showcased South Africa’s rich natural beauty and cultural diversity, aligning with the national flag’s vibrant colors.
+The logo’s design, combining blue, red, green, white, and yellow, represents South Africa’s diverse communities and natural resources, and aims to promote peace and prosperity.

-The logo cleverly uses two triangles and a square to symbolize water, earth, and sky—essential elements for life.
+The logo cleverly uses two triangles and a square to symbolize water, earth, and sky, essential elements for life.
 Blue stands for water, essential for life; yellow for sand; and green for plant life, depicting ecological balance.
 Alternatively, blue represents the sky, yellow represents the sun, and green signifies growth under the sun, reflecting the country’s prosperity.

 The logo’s unique font, with each letter marked by a triangle resembling an airplane’s tail, adds aviation flair and elegance.
 This design choice underscores Airlink’s deep connection to South African heritage and commitment to efficient, graceful service.